A Celiac’s Gluten Free Guide to Morocco

-This guide aims to empower gluten free travellers by providing them with a long list of dishes to eat, and avoid, in the country.
+This guide aims to empower celiac travellers by providing them with a long list of dishes to eat, and avoid, in the country.
 Even if you don’t speak the language (or buy my translation card), at least you’ll have a solid idea of what to eat and avoid.

-According to Jeff Koehler, in his book Morocco: A Culinary Journey with Recipes from the Spice-Scented Markets of Marrakech to the Date-Filled Oasis of Zagora, barley is thought to be the ‘original’ couscous grain, grown prior to the introduction of hard durum wheat.
-So it isn’t simply wheat and durum wheat that are found in Morocco today.
+According to Jeff Koehler, in his book Morocco: A Culinary Journey with Recipes from the Spice-Scented Markets of Marrakech to the Date-Filled Oasis of Zagora, barley is thought to be the ‘original’ couscous grain, initially requiring three steamings for a full cook, and grown prior to the introduction of hard durum wheat.
+So it isn’t simply wheat and durum wheat that are found in Morocco today, but also barley.

 This guide will help you navigate the dishes you will find, as well as offer alternatives when you are eating out.